 After a few years of living in purgatory with ill health, she goes off the pill again and develops very heavy lengthy periods.
 She finds out that she now has fibroids and agrees to a hysterectomy.
 She’s only 42 years old.

 She then starts chemo and is given Tamoxifen.
-Five years later Judy gets a terrible pain in the back.
-The cancer has spread to her spine.
+Five years later Judy gets terrible pain in the back.
+Cancer has spread to her spine.
 More chemo is called for.
 Then the liver is hit.

 Judy is now told, “Sorry, not much more medicine can do, we’ve already done our best.
 We followed the book, every single standard approved medical health recommendation.
-Oh, and by the way, don’t go near any natural therapist or holistic doctors.
+Oh, and by the way, don’t go near any natural therapist or holistic doctors or practitioners.
 They have no idea how to help you.”

 End of story.